-Although we don’t live MILES away from the airport we tend to travel from the most; we are close to being 2 hours away and with children in tow we much prefer to not have to wake the kids up in the middle of the night to travel down the M62 prior to a 9 hour flight to Florida and tend to go on the hunt for hotels ideally in or around Manchester Airport Terminal 2.
+Although we don’t live MILES away from the airport we tend to travel from the most with children in tow we much prefer to not have to wake the kids up in the middle of the night to travel down the M62 prior to a 9 hour flight to Florida and tend to go on the hunt for hotels ideally in or around Manchester Airport Terminal 2.

-This year though was the first year we have stayed anywhere but a Travelodge/Premier Inn style hotel prior to going on holiday.
-We were lucky enough to take up Holiday Extras offer with their ‘Free if’ guarantee and managed to get one night stay at the Clayton Hotel Manchester Airport (formerly Bewleys) for FREE !!
+2017 was the first year we have stayed anywhere but a Travelodge/Premier Inn style hotel prior to going on holiday.
+We were lucky enough to take up Holiday Extras ‘Free if’ offer and managed to a bag one night stay at the Clayton Hotel Manchester Airport (formerly Bewleys) for FREE !!

 I did do a blog post on the ‘free if’ guarantee last year but unfortunately Holiday Extras have now stopped that promotion so there is very little point in me explaining it too much to you guys right now but they do now have a ‘never beaten on price’ where if you find cheaper elsewhere within 24 hours of booking with Holiday Extras they will match the price by refunding you the difference.

 We were on the top floor of the lower block and could see the runway flight path but that was about it.
 There was a higher building that you would probably be able to see more but again i will be very surprised if in any room you can see the planes actually landing on the ground.